Ninh Dương Lan Ngọc: Career

 Since 2009, Lan Ngọc started taking a few small roles in music videos and advertising video.
 In 2010, she played Nương in The Floating Lives.
 This role helped her win the Best Leading Actress award at the 2010 Golden Kite Awards and the Audience Choice Award for Favourite Actress in a Foreign Film in the 20th Golden Rooster Awards.
+In 2011, Lan Ngọc released a V-pop music video she recorded with actor and model Hồ Vĩnh Khoa.

 In the following years, Lan Ngọc continued to act in hit films such as The Tailor, Tam Cam: The Untold Story, and The Royal Bride.
 In 2016, she won her second Best Leading Actress award at the Kite Awards for her role in Jackpot.
 Besides acting, she also participates in many other entertainment activities.
 In 2015, she became the winner of the sixth season of Bước nhảy hoàn vũ, the Vietnamese version of Dancing with the Stars.
 In 2023, she competed in the VTV3's reality singing show Chị Đẹp Đạp Gió Rẽ Sóng, the Vietnamese version of Sisters Who Make Waves, and successfully earned a place in the final seven-member lineup.
-On April 4, 2024, she becomes a member of the girl group LUNAS.
+On April 4, 2024, she became a member of the girl group LUNAS.